spyder-ide/spyder-website/src/lib/content/setup.md

 ## Install with a single click and be productive right away

-Spyder offers standalone installers to make it as simple and reliable as possible to get started and keep it up to date
+Spyder offers standalone installers to make it as easy and reliable as possible to get started and keep it up to date.